Michael Davitt: Irish Republican Brotherhood

 The IRB was a secret society that promoted the use of violence to end British rule in Ireland.
 At the time it was popular among working-class Irish emigrants, and according to another IRB member, "every smart respectable young fellow" from the Irish community in Haslingden joined.
 Davitt enjoyed the approval of his parents and was soon elected leader of the local Rossendale chapter of about fifty IRB members.
 In February 1867, Davitt led fifty Fenians on a failed raid on Chester Castle to obtain arms for the planned Fenian Rising that took place later that year.
 He learned that the police had heard of the plan and were lying in wait and managed to extricate his men from the situation without being caught.
-In 1868, he left Cockcroft's printing firm to work full-time for the IRB, as organising secretary and arms agent for England and Scotland, posing as a travelling salesman as cover.
+In 1868, he left Cockcroft's printing firm to work full-time for the IRB, as an organising secretary and arms agent for England and Scotland, posing as a travelling salesman as cover.

 Although he was wanted by the authorities from 1867, they did not grasp his importance to the IRB.
 In 1869, authorities obtained a letter that Davitt had written to IRB member Arthur Forrester, urging him not to go through with the execution of a suspected informer.
 Believing that a direct order would not be effective, Davitt asked Forrester to wait until Davitt could obtain the permission of two members of the IRB council.
 He therefore appeared to approve of the murder.
 After intensive police investigation, Davitt was arrested at Paddington Station in London on 14 May 1870, while awaiting a delivery of arms.
 Tried at Old Bailey in July, Davitt was convicted of treason felony for arms trafficking in support of insurrection and sentenced to fifteen years of penal servitude.
-He believed that he had had neither fair hearing nor adequate defence counsel.
+He believed that he had had neither a fair hearing nor adequate defence counsel.

 Imprisoned at Millbank, Dartmoor, and Portsmouth, Davitt was held for months in solitary confinement and endured hard labour and poor rations that permanently damaged his health.
 However, he frequently broke the prison rules and his main objection was that he was treated the same as criminals even though he considered himself a political prisoner.
 In 1872, he smuggled a letter out of the prison which was published in several newspapers and led to an inquiry by the Home Secretary into his allegations.
 Davitt was paroled on 19 December 1877, having served seven and a half years, following pressure from the Home Rule League for an amnesty for all Irish political prisoners.